 - Physical disability and mental disability (including chronic illness, mental illness, alcoholism, physical handicap, HIV or AIDS)

 This means that when marketing your rental unit, when interacting with prospective or current tenants and when screening tenants, you must not discriminate against them based on these characteristics.
+For example, it would be unacceptable to refuse the request of someone with a physical disability for ground floor units, should one be available to rent.

 A fair housing right also means that minority tenants will have access to different housing services in order for the housing to be accessible to them.
 People with physical or mental disability may need adjustments made to the home.
 For example, reasonable accommodations for someone who is deaf may be installing doorbell lights.
 Anything that substantially limits a person with such a disability and their quality of life is considered a breach of fair housing rights and the reasonable modifications must be applied.

-Do Exceptions to the Fair Housing Act Exist?
+Do Exceptions to the FHA Exist?

 Although the FHA is a federal law, exceptions do exist.